apache/ignite-3/modules/configuration/README.md

     the corresponding configuration schema;
 * `@Config` is similar to the `@ConfigurationRoot` but represents an inner configuration node;
 * `@PolymorphicConfig` is similar to the `@Config` and an abstract class in java, i.e. it cannot be instantiated, but it can be subclassed;
 * `@PolymorphicConfigInstance` marks an inheritor of a polymorphic configuration.
-This annotation has a single property called `value`, which is a unique identifier;
+This annotation has a single property called `value` - a unique identifier among the inheritors of one polymorphic configuration, used to define the type (schema) of the polymorphic configuration we are dealing with now.
 * `@ConfigValue` marks a nested schema field.
 Cyclic dependencies are not allowed;
 * `@NamedConfigValue` is similar to `@ConfigValue`, but such fields represent a collection of properties, not a single instance.
 Every element of the collection will have a `String` name, similar to a `Map`.